Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Syncing
 ++++++++

-In order for this command to show up on Discord, the API needs some information regarding it, namely:
+In order for this command to show up on Discord, the API needs some information to render it, namely:

 - The name and description
 - Any :ref:`parameter names, types and descriptions <parameters>`
-- Any :ref:`checks <checks>` attached
+- Any :ref:`checks <integration_checks>` attached
 - Whether this command is a :ref:`group <command_groups>`
 - Whether this is a :ref:`global or guild command <guild_commands>`
 - Any :ref:`localisations <translating>` for the above